 Companies that run skills-based searches are 12% more likely to make a quality hire, according to LinkedIn’s Future of Recruiting 2025 report.
 Before you open a single sourcing tool, get specific about who you’re actually looking for.

-A job description isn't a candidate profile.
-Job descriptions list requirements from the company's perspective.
-A candidate profile describes the actual person you want to find - their current title (and its five variations at different companies), the industries they've worked in, the specific skills they use daily, and the seniority level that maps to your role.
+Job descriptions and candidate profiles aren’t the same thing.
+While a job description lists requirements from the company’s perspective, a candidate profile describes the actual person you want to find.
+That means their current title (including its five variations at different companies), the industries they’ve worked in, the specific skills they use daily, and the seniority level that maps to your role.
+Teams that document this formally through an ideal candidate profile before launching their search consistently report higher match rates and fewer wasted outreach messages.

 Start with these questions: